top of page

 Like any other ______________, ____________ consists of ____________, ____________ and _____________.
 Each _______________ is like a single _______________ and a _________ may have several different _____________.
 It’s only when you put the ________ into a __________ with other ________ that you can fully understand its _____________. _________ come in ‘_______’ and invariably tell the ________ about a person’s ______ or _________.

-So why should we keep trying to read body language if we misread it most of the time?
+So why should we keep trying to observe non-verbal communication if we misread it most of the time?

 The first step to manage body language better: Self-awareness

-In order to improve your body language signals to avoid being readable as an open book; you need to be aware of those signals.
+In order to improve your body language signals and avoid being readable as an open book, you need to be aware of those signals.
 So I guess it is time for transparency and honesty.
 What could go wrong with your body language signals and messages?
 Nothing?
 Are you sure?

 Can you remember the last time you felt very angry with someone or something?
 How was your body language?
 And what about your voice?
 Would you like to manage a similar situation better in the future?
 How awesome would it be to watch your body language to avoid yelling at someone or to avoid using this sarcastic tone of voice?

 To do so, simply go back to regular situations when you usually lose your cool and express yourself loudly.
 Then ask yourself, what was the trigger?
 How can you better deal with your emotions to avoid such communication signals?
-That will also work for situations when you over-showed emotions such as sadness, impatience or any emotion.
+That will also work for situations when you over-show emotions such as sadness, impatience, or any other emotion.
 Working on body language and self-management is directly related to Emotional Intelligence.
-In order to deal with your own body language better, you need to develop your emotional intelligence, especially your self-management skills.
+To deal with your own body language better, you need to develop your emotional intelligence, especially your self-management skills.

-Second step to manage body language better: trying to understand others
+The second step to managing body language better is trying to understand others better.

 This part is a bit more challenging.
 As stated before, we are always observing, judging, and interpreting.
 However, to receive body language signals more effectively, we need to try to put our own judgements, assumptions and perceptions on pause to truly focus on the situation or the person.
-That is a doable exercise that you will not master in a heartbeat, it is a long-term process.
-It is about opening your perspective and trying to put yourself in someone else’s shoes: “What is there for him/her?”, “Why would he/she say that?”, “How it feels to be in this position?”.
+That is a doable exercise that you will not master in a heartbeat; it is a long-term process.
+It is about opening your perspective and trying to put yourself in someone else’s shoes: “What is there for him/her?”, “Why would he/she say that?”
+“How does it feel to be in this position?”.
 Rather than just focusing on you and the consequences for you.

-Being able to focus on body language (both your own non-verbal communication as well as others’) helps you start every kind of social interactions with a genuine advantage:
+Being able to focus on body language (both your own non-verbal communication as well as others’) helps you start every kind of social interaction with a genuine advantage:

 - Those observing non-verbal signals will constantly gather feedback and information from their audience regardless of its size (one-on-one or larger assembly), its composition (casual or professional) and of the nature of the exchange (presentation or conversation).
 This feedback and information then allow you to adapt your behaviour accordingly to keep your audience focused and entertained.
 In addition to this huge advantage, you will also seem to be more charismatic and easy to listen to.